 If you're on a tight budget, simply throw up a few orange and black balloons or crepe paper streamers — the colour combination works well and is suitably autumnal without being overly garish.

 No self-respecting cafe or restaurant owner should celebrate Halloween without serving up some seasonal dishes — Halloween was originally a harvest festival, after all!

-If you’d rather not go too extreme, however, then consider adding some autumnal specials to your menu.
+If you’d rather keep things simple, then consider adding some autumnal specials to your menu.
 They needn’t be grotesque or scary — simply use seasonal vegetables (preferably locally sourced) to create something new and enticing.
-Be sure to stress the fact that these dishes won't be around for long — scarcity is known to be a key motivator when people are making choices and purchases.
+Be sure to stress to your guests that these dishes won't be around for long — scarcity is known to be a key motivator when people are making choices and purchases.

-If time is against you, why not consider ways to tweak some of your existing menu items to give them a fun or spooky twist?
+If time's against you, why not consider ways to tweak some of your existing menu items to give them a fun or spooky twist?

 Add a dash of pumpkin spice to your lattes; use food colouring or an icing pen to turn your marshmallows into cute little ghosts; add orange food colouring or squid ink to bring some seasonal shades to your standard menu.
 With a few visual additions and flavour adjustments, existing dishes can be given a new lease of life.

 Invite your patrons to take part in a quick Halloween-themed game or two during their visit.
 You'll need to keep them quick and easy (your staff will be busy, after all!), but they should be enough to get people smiling.

 A few quick ideas:

 Fill up a jar with ping-pong ball "eyeballs" and top it up with some kind of murky liquid.
 As they make purchases or pay their bill, ask your customers if they'd like to guess the number of eyeballs inside in order to win a prize or voucher.
 Have them write their guess on a card along with their name and email address to enter.
 (Be sure to give them an 'opt-out' option so that everything stays GDPR-friendly.)